 Where are you going?

 We are making steady progress.
 On July 12, the Northampton City Council approved $30K for part one of a study for a municipal network.
 Another $40K is planned to be spent in the city’s capital improvement fund for fiscal years 2020 and 2021 to study the viability of a community network for Northampton.
 (Fiscal year 2020 begins July 1, 2019.)
 Our coalition was invited to participate in drafting a Request for Proposal (RFP) for the first phase of the study.
 We have attracted the support of the Greater Northampton Chamber of Commerce and Northampton Community TV.
 (Curiously, Northampton Community TV gets its funding from the city’s cable TV contract with Comcast, yet it still supports our initiative.)
-We have sent proposed business and residential surveys to Mayor Narkewicz.
-We are currently in an outreach phase, trying to get citizens to support our electronic petition to the mayor and City Council.
+We have twice garnered petitions in downtown Northampton.
+These signatures plus more than 300 signatures on our online petition demonstrate community support for this initiative.
 We are also attending local community events.
 We have met with the Economic Development Committee of the Greater Northampton Chamber of Commerce, which supports our initiative.

 What would it take to create a community network in Northampton?

 Massachusetts cities and towns can create a “Municipal Light Plant” (MLP) to act as a vehicle for creating a community network.
 Northampton does not have a MLP and does not necessarily need one to create a community network.
 If a MLP approach is desired, the City Council would have to vote in favor of such a light plant twice in two different municipal years.
 Each vote would require a two-thirds vote or greater from the City Council.
 Afterward, a majority of voters would have to approve the initiative in a referendum.
 Or the city could decide it doesn’t need a MLP and issue a RFP (request for proposals) from private sector companies that builds community networks.

 How would a community network be financed?